puppetlabs/puppetlabs-f5/README.markdown

 module to work with Puppet 3+ and modern versions of Ruby, but the new module will be substantially different.

+As a result of the new planned development this module has been only lightly tested and we welcome bug reports on any issues you find with it.

 ##Module Description

 This module uses SOAP to manage F5 devices running 11.0+.
 It consists of